 New Replica Tank

-"Frank" was briefly placed on the Cedars Park tank plinth on 21 July 2018 to commemorate the Centenary of the Great War Armistice, however it was removed shortly after.
-At this time, it had the inaccurate markings '4086' and 'A1'.
-The engine and tracks were removed to be used in a 'Medium Mark A Whippet' replica, which reduced the final weight of the replica down to 6½ tons.
-Tracks made of wood with a plasticised top, resembling the original metal ones, were installed in place of those removed.
-Broxbourne Council purchased the external body for use as a presentation tank in Cedars Park, and in the first half of 2019, it was painted brown.
+Broxbourne Council purchased "Frank", painting it brown in early 2019.
 The tank was brought into the park and placed on the original presentation plinth on 1 July 2019.
-Support chocks were later added by Jakant Research.
-This is the only known replica to be placed on an original tank plinth — all other plinths were dismantled or remain bare today after their presentation tanks were removed (most sold for scrap).
-Tony Cooke and Kevin Jepson are now contracted to carry out annual repair and restoration work on the tank.
+Chocks were later added by Jakant Research.
+This is the only known replica to be placed on an original tank plinth — all other plinths (except in Ashford, Kent) were dismantled or remain bare today after their presentation tanks were removed, most sold for scrap.
+Kevin Jepson and Tony Cooke are now contracted to carry out annual repair and restoration work on the tank.

-"Frank" remembers all who served in the Tank Regiment and Corps during the Great War, and an identity has been heavily researched with the help of many experts and museums to be contemporary with the Active Service of the original Cedars Tank.
-Our replica is based on 2325, a 'Male' Mark IV of 'G' Battalion of 6th Section (part of HQ Section), 20 Company, listed as the 22nd Battalion Tank (i.e. G 22) — named "Grasshopper" by the Crew.
-'G' Battalion fought alongside 'D' Battalion of '2740' towards St. Julien on 12 August 1917 (the Hertfordshire Regiment again being one of many following the tanks, in close support), and "Grasshopper" was 'Knocked Out of Action' with its right track broken.
-The tank was transferred to 12 Company of 'D' Battalion and in Action on 22/8/1917 'Broke Down and was Ditched'.
+2325 was a 'Male' Mark IV of 'G' Battalion of 6th Section (part of HQ Section), 20 Company, listed as the 22nd Battalion Tank (i.e. G 22) — named "Grasshopper" by the Crew.
+'G' Battalion fought alongside 'D' Battalion of 2740 towards St. Julien on 12 August 1917 (the Hertfordshire Regiment again being one of many following the tanks, in close support), and "Grasshopper" was 'Knocked Out of Action' with its right track broken.
+The tank was transferred to 12 Company of 'D' Battalion and in Action on 22 August 1917 'Broke Down and was Ditched'.
 It does not appear to have returned to 'G' Battalion or even survived, as a "Grasshopper II" existed later in the Battalion.

-While this Tommy statue was erected in memory of all who died in the Great War, it is in special memory of Rifleman William Ernest Taylor Uglow, who lived in Cheshunt and was the youngest volunteer recruit from the Broxbourne District during the Great War.
-His face is not modelled after Uglow, but the buttons of his rifle brigade, Queen Victoria's Rifles, are accurately represented on the uniform.
+While this Tommy statue was erected in memory of all who died in the Great War, he is in special memory of Rifleman William Ernest Taylor Uglow, who lived in Cheshunt and was the youngest volunteer recruit from the Broxbourne District during the Great War.
+The statue's face is not modelled after Uglow, but the buttons of his rifle brigade, Queen Victoria's Rifles, are accurately represented on the uniform.

-A bench was installed in Cedars Park in 2018 to mark the centenary of the end of the Great War and to Remember the Fallen.
+A bench was installed in Cedars Park to mark the centenary of the Great War and to Remember the Fallen.
 It is made of steel, with imagery of poppies and soldiers walking to war.
 The bench was produced by David Ogilvie Engineering, and several with this design can be found across the country.